OnMyRadio

 OnMyRadio is R&B singer-songwriter Musiq Soulchild's fifth studio album.
 It was released on December 9, 2008.

 The album entered the Billboard 200 chart at number 11, selling 91,498 copies its first week.
 It entered the Billboard Top R&B/Hip-Hop Albums chart at number 82 through street sales and, in its second week, jumped to number 1.
-The song samples Soulchild's previous hit Teachme.

 Singles

 The first single to be taken from the album was "Radio".
 It was sent to US radio stations in August 2008, and charted on Billboard's Hot R&B/Hip-Hop songs chart.

 The album's second single, "IfULeave", was released to radio in October 2008.